 Hank, presents the Biology half of Crash Course with the same focus on humor and fun in learning.
 In competition with his brothers success, Hank has managed to launch a number of web start-ups and release three studio albums (really makes me wonder what I have been doing with my life).

-Promising 40 videos in total these are an absolute must see whether you are a teacher, student or just ready for a good (educational) laugh.
+At almost 1600 videos these are an absolute must see whether you are a teacher, student or just ready for a good (educational) laugh.
 Your students will love these and if anyone asks you about the test, just respond In the the words of John Green:

 “Yeah, about the test.
 The test will measure whether you are an informed, engaged, and productive citizen of the world.
 And it will take place in schools, and bars, and hospitals, and dorm rooms, and in places of worship.
 You will be tested on first dates, in job interviews, while watching football, and while scrolling through your twitter feed.
 The test will judge your ability to think about things other than celebrity marriages, whether you’ll be easily persuaded by empty political rhetoric, and whether you’ll be able to place your life and your community in a broader context.
 The test will last your entire life, and it will be comprised of the millions of decisions that, when taken together, make your life yours.
 And everything – everything – will be on it.
 I know, right?
 So pay attention.”